THE KILLING - PART FOUR

 Why does the dog leap out of the woman's arms?
 Is it chasing the flamingo on Johnny's luggage?
 (Flamingo was the name of the production company.)

 As for the air blowing away the money, I think we've perhaps another reference to the airy spirit of Ariel.
 In The Tempest, Prospero, having been betrayed by his brother, Antonio, losing his dukedom to him, was then exiled by King Alonso.
-A parallel plot brews when the king and everyone on his ship are, years later, swept up onto Prospero's island, Antonio convincing Sebastian that he should kill his brother, Alonso, and become king.
+The king and everyone on his ship are, years later, swept up onto Prospero's island.
+Antonio convinces Sebastian that he should kill his brother, Alonso, and become king.
 It doesn't happen.
 The plot is foiled by Ariel.
 Prospero also has Ariel lay a feast at which everyone will recall past offenses against Prospero.
 Starving, Alonso is convinced to partake in it and he urges Sebastian to do the same.
 But when they approach the feast, Ariel claps the table with his wings, becoming a harpy, and the feast vanishes.